Vinit-1996/Recommendation-System/README.md

 # Recommendation-System
-Perform Recommendation system for Anime dataset and check top 10 recommended names and scores
+Perform Recommendation system for book and Anime dataset and check top 10 recommended names and scores